preslavmihaylov/booknotes/architecture/clean-architecture/part-2/README.md

 So that's the big breakthrough of OO languages.

 ### The power of polymorphism
-The great power of polymorphism is that if in the future a new driver is developed, the program using the driver needs not be recompiled as it has a source code dependency on the `FILE` interface, rather than the specific driver implemeentation.
+The great power of polymorphism is that if in the future a new driver is developed, the program using the driver needs not be recompiled as it has a source code dependency on the `FILE` interface, rather than the specific driver implementation.

 In short, drivers are plugins to the UNIX OS.
-This was necessary as we've learned in the 1950s that we want our programs to be device independent as otherwise, we would need to write a lot of device specific code which differs by little.
+This was necessary as we've learned in the 1950s that we want our programs to be device-independent as otherwise, we would need to write a lot of device-specific code which differs by little.

 Even though this was very convenient, programmers didn't use it that much as using function pointers was quite dangerous & best left to experts.
 With the advent of OO languages, polymorphism has become something simple enough that anyone could do.

 ### Dependency inversion
-In a typical software architecture, predating OO languages, the flow of control followed the source code dependencies:
+In typical software architecture, predating OO languages, the flow of control followed the source code dependencies:
 ![Flow of control without dependency inversion](images/no-dependency-inversion.png)

-This meant that any change in a low-level component required recompilation of the entire stack.
+This meant that any change in a low-level component required the recompilation of the entire stack.

 However, something very different happened when polymorphism is used:
 ![Dependency Inversion](images/dependency-inversion.png)